Including Gender: An APS Guide to Gender Analysis and Gender Impact Assessment

 Office for Women (OFW)

 A division within the Department of the Prime Minister and Cabinet.
-OFW works across government to place women and gender equality at the centre of policy and decision making, including through gender responsive budgeting and gender impact analysis.
+OFW works across government to place women and gender equality at the center of policy and decision making, including through gender responsive budgeting and gender impact assessment.

 Sex